-An applicant who wishes to enroll at Tyndale should be one who is committed to the Christian faith and the Bible (Protestant canon) as the sole authority for faith and practice.
+An applicant who wishes to enroll at Tyndale should profess Jesus Christ as Savior and Lord and be committed to the Christian faith and the Bible (Protestant canon) as the sole authority for faith and practice.
 This section of the website gives you information on the general requirements for admission to Tyndale and specific instructions on how to apply.
 If you have questions, please do not hesitate to contact us at firstname.lastname@example.org.

 5 Easy Steps to Apply Now